ironhack-labs/lab-dom-ironhack-cart/README.md

 ## Introduction

 E-commerce has proven to be a big game-changer in the 21st-century economy.
-As one of the largest sales channels, second only to physical retail, e-commerce [is expected](https://www.statista.com/statistics/379046/worldwide-retail-e-commerce-sales/) to be responsible for 6.3 trillion USD in worldwide sales by the year 2024.
+As one of the largest sales channels, second only to p hysical retail, e-commerce [is expected](https://www.statista.com/statistics/379046/worldwide-retail-e-commerce-sales/) to be responsible for 6.3 trillion USD in worldwide sales by the year 2024.

 E-commerce is a highly competitive business, and building a positive user experience is crucial to retaining customers and improving conversions.
 It is not uncommon for companies to make a significant investment in optimizing the purchase flow on their e-commerce platforms.